2000 Atlantic hurricane season: Tropical Storm Ernesto

 A tropical wave emerged into the Atlantic from the west coast of Africa on August 28.
 While tracking west-northwestward, satellite imagery indicated a developing low-level circulation.
 After significant deep convection formed, the system was classified as Tropical Depression Eight at 1200 UTC on September 1.
-Because of potentially unfavorable wind shear, only slight intensification was forecast.
 The depression tracked west-northwestward under the influence of a subtropical ridge to its north.
 Because of satellite intensity estimates of sustained winds of 40 mph, increased deep convection, and improvements in outflow, the depression became Tropical Storm Ernesto at 0600 UTC on September 2.
 However, the NHC noted in its Tropical Cyclone Report on Ernesto that it may not have been a tropical cyclone at all, as QuikSCAT surface wind estimates indicated that there was no closed circulation, although the data was dismissed as inconclusive.
 As it strengthened into a tropical storm, Ernesto attained its peak intensity with winds of 40 mph and a minimum pressure of 1008 mbar.
 Because of vertical shear, the low-level circulation did not become well-defined.
-Because convection was being sheared away from the center, the National Hurricane Center noted the possibility of Ernesto weakening back to a tropical depression, though forecasts indicated otherwise.
-Later that day, no significant change in intensity was predicted, as persistent wind shear seemed to be weakening Ernesto, though the SHIPS and GFDL computer models called for significant strengthening.
 Although deep convection re-developed near the center early on September 3, no intensification occurred.
 At 1800 UTC on September 3, Ernesto weakened to a tropical depression.
 Six hours later, Ernesto dissipated to the east-northeast of the Leeward Islands.